nealrs/wwalexa/readme.md

 # AlexaFeed

-**TL;DR: Record a phone-call & use it to dynamically generate a JSON audio Alexa Flash Briefing feed.**
+**TL;DR: Record a phone call & use it to dynamically generate a JSON audio Alexa Flash Briefing feed.**

 [Watch a demo on YouTube](https://youtu.be/SfQLD24O7zY).